-The weight for a responding unit in a survey data set is an estimate of the number of units in the target population that the responding unit represents.
+SIPP includes person weights that estimate the number of people in the target population that each person represents.
 In general, since population units may be sampled with different selection probabilities and since response rates and coverage rates may vary across subpopulations, different responding units represent different numbers of units in the population.
 The use of weights in survey analysis compensates for this differential representation, thus producing estimates that relate to the target population.

-SIPP weights vary due to differential sampling rates as a result of oversampling and because response and coverage rates vary across subpopulations.
-For example, in Wave 1 of the 2004 Panel, the final person lower quartile weight is 1,682 and the upper quartile weight is 3,429 (the maximum weight is 16,482).
-A respondent with a final person weight of 1,682 represents 1,682 people in the U.S. population for the reference month, whereas a respondent with a weight of 3,429 represents 3,429 people.
-Because weights in SIPP vary over a sufficiently large range of values, performing unweighted analyses may produce appreciably biased estimates for the U.S. population.
+SIPP weights vary due to differential sampling rates because of oversampling and because response and coverage rates vary across subpopulations.
+For example, in the 2021 SIPP, the final person lower quartile weight is 3,600 and the upper quartile weight is 7,200 (the maximum weight is 56,000).
+A respondent with a final person weight of 3,600 represents 3,600 people in the U.S. population for the reference month, whereas a respondent with a weight of 7,200 represents 7,200 people.